devlinmorrow/httpServer/README.md

 1. SERVER_START_COMMAND is the command to start your server and the '.jar' file should be replaced with:

-      *(path-to-httpServer-root)/httpServer/build/libs/httpServer-1.0-SNAPSHOT.jar*
+      *(path-to-httpServer-root)/build/libs/httpServer-1.0-SNAPSHOT.jar*

 2. PUBLIC_DIR is the path to cob spec public folder of test files and it should be replaced with:

-    *(path-to-cob-spec-root-dir)/cob_spec/public*
+    *(path-to-cob-spec-root-dir)/public*

-You must also remove the '-' at the beginning of the line in order for the User-Defined Variables to be recognised.
+You must also remove the '-' at the beginning of each line in order for the User-Defined Variables to be recognised.

 Click Save.